-"St. Andrew's does many things that set us apart," says Sabrina D'Angelo, Director of Middle School.
+"St. Andrew's does many things that set us apart," says Sabrina D'Angelo, Assistant Head of School, Director of Middle School, Diversity & Inclusion.
 "First off, we cap class sizes at 18 for all grades in Middle School.
 We focus on learning skills that prepare students for success in Upper School and ultimately in life," she continues.
 Boys meet with their advisors (homeroom teachers) first thing in the morning and at the end of the academic day to check in on how they are doing and help with organizational skills.”

 St. Andrew’s students are taught by teachers who are specialists in their area of study.
 Students in grade 5 work with a core teacher the majority of the day, and grade 6 students have a core teacher except for when they rotate to art, music, and Phys.ed.
 Grade 7 and 8 students participate in a full rotary program.
 In addition to the compulsory Athletics program (offering 22 different sports throughout the year), each Middle School boy must participate in the Arts program, where they have an opportunity to explore and discover their individual passions for music, drama, debating, piping or drumming, or visual arts.
 Our Reach-Ahead Math program lets students earn one grade 9 math credit while being in the Middle School as well as a grade 9 comprehensive arts credit.